 How did you learn Portuguese?

 During 2007 and 2008 I did volunteer work in the Casa do Caminho Orphanage and was forced to speak some Portuguese with kids and staff.
-Unfortunately, I’ve always mixed Spanish and Portuguese (“portunhol”), because I speak Spanish at home with my Colombian girlfriend.
+Unfortunately, I’ve always mixed Spanish and Portuguese (“portunhol”), because I speak Spanish at home with my Colombian wife.

 What is your profession and how do you sustain yourself?

-What carioca’s habits do you like?
+What Carioca habits do you like the most?

-I find it funny that they brush their teeth on work.
+I find it funny that they brush their teeth at work.
 It’s a very good habit, by the way.
 I also think that the friendly way of dealing with things in general is very pleasant.

-What carioca’s habits you do not like?
+What habits you do not like?

 In general I found the service very poor.
-Not sure this is a correct expression but “some cariocas could use some pepper in their asses.”
+Not sure this is a correct expression but some cariocas “could use some pepper in their asses.”

 That must be Kurt in Leblon.
 I recently discovered this wonderful place.
-I am more a tea person, so I can’t say that they have the best coffee, but for me it’s the right place in Rio to have good desserts and cakes.
+I am more like a tea person, so I can’t say that they have the best coffee, but for me it’s the right place in Rio to have good desserts and cakes.
 Parque Lage is also a very nice place to have a coffee in Rio.